saltmine/starboard/README.md

 * Create communication between the Keep Chrome app & extension

 ##### Version
+* 0.9.3
+ * Stoped asking for some much data
 * 0.9.2
  * Moved the popup window to the center of the screen
 * 0.9.1